GrindCrusher/wise-software-docs-storage/enterprise/08-inventory/01-adjustments.md

 - Cost

   When working with a cost adjustment, any previous purchases will be displayed.
+The cost can be edit for 1 more of the purchases.

  ![](https://wiselibrary.blob.core.windows.net/docs/Windows/IndividualAdjustment_Cost.png)

 - Move
+ Edit the amount you want to move, select the "From Location", keep in mid the maxium will only what the "From Location" has on hand.
+Then select the "To Location" where the new quantity will end up.
  ![](https://wiselibrary.blob.core.windows.net/docs/Windows/IndividualAdjustment_Move.png)

 # Bulk